 Make Failure Taste Better With Failure Cake

-When undertaking any new initiative we all stumble along the way, and those that follow also struggle and fall.
+When undertaking any new initiative we all stumble along the way and those that follow also struggle and fall.
 Put simply: if you’re not failing, you’re not really trying.
 As Joanne always says: playing it safe is actually risky for your long term business success.

 It’s hard to fail but what is even worse is to sit there and never attempt anything new, risky or unknown.

 The result of failing is never one moment of oversight or a sole individual’s actions.
 It is a series of events that leads to failure.
 Yet cultures that seek to punish people for mistakes or find one neck to choke actually achieve a worse outcome.
-People freeze; hold position while the world, customer needs, and the competitive environment rapidly evolve around them.
+People freeze; hold positions while the world, customer needs, and the competitive environment rapidly evolve around them.

 Companies are always trying to find ways to dispel this inertia to change.
 At our recent event at the Churchill Club, Jody Mulkey, CTO at Ticketmaster, shared how they had created an award for “Epic fails” to encourage more experimentation and risk-taking in their business.

-One of my favourite culture hacks was introduced to me by Tom Sulston while I was at the Agile/Lean Europe conference in Berlin, and giving a presentation on ‘Mental Models for Agile Adoption’ with Jo Cranford in 2011.
+One of my favorite culture hacks was introduced to me by Tom Sulston while I was at the Agile/Lean Europe conference in Berlin, and giving a presentation on ‘Mental Models for Agile Adoption’ with Jo Cranford in 2011.

 When you experience failure the best way to make it taste better is eating up some Failure Cake!

 - Someone identifies an exception in the system.